The official journal of the American Society of Regional Anesthesia and Pain Medicine.

 Hanover, NH

-The mission of Regional Anesthesia & Pain Medicine is to promote high quality research and scholastic endeavors in the fields of acute pain, regional anesthesia, chronic pain, and perioperative medicine.
+The mission of Regional Anesthesia & Pain Medicine/RAPM is to promote high quality research and scholastic endeavors in the fields of acute pain, regional anesthesia, chronic pain, and perioperative medicine.

 ASRA Pain Medicine's highly cited, monthly journal publishes peer-reviewed scientific and clinical studies to advance the understanding and clinical application of regional techniques for surgical anesthesia and postoperative analgesia.
 Coverage includes intraoperative regional techniques, perioperative pain, chronic pain, obstetric anesthesia, pediatric anesthesia, outcome studies, and complications.